awsdocs/aws-ruby-developer-guide/doc_source/s3-example-create-public-private-key.rst

 .. meta::
     :description:
-        Create public and private keys upload client-side encrypted items to Amazon S3 buckets using this AWS SDK for Ruby code example.
+        Create public and private keys to upload and download encrypted items to Amazon S3 buckets using this AWS SDK for Ruby code example.
     :keywords: AWS SDK for Ruby code examples

 The following example uses the
 `PKey <http://ruby-doc.org/stdlib-2.0.0/libdoc/openssl/rdoc/OpenSSL/PKey.html>`_
-class to create a public/private RSA key pair that you can use to encrypt items on the client before you upload them to an |S3| bucket.
+class to create a public and private keys.
+Use the public key to encrypt items on the client before you upload them to an
+|S3| bucket.
+Use the private key and pass phrase to decrypt items on the client after you download them from an |S3| bucket.
+The
-You'll need these keys in the :doc:`s3-example-client-side-encryption-with-public-key` and :doc:`s3-example-client-side-decrypt-item-with-private-key` examples.
+:doc:`s3-example-client-side-encryption-with-public-key` and
+:doc:`s3-example-client-side-decrypt-item-with-private-key` examples
+use public and private keys, respectively.

 Choose :code:`Copy` to save the code locally.